-This internationally recognised organisation works alongside government agencies, the Health and Safety Executive, the Highways Agency plus many other professional bodies to focus on the reduction of roadside injuries and fatalities through excellence in training and safety procedures.
-The Group deals with the most pressing issues in the industry today and aims to provide a safer environment for those working within the roadside assistance and vehicle recovery sector.
+This internationally recognised organisation works alongside government agencies, the Health & Safety Executive HSE, Highways England HE & many other Professional bodies to focus on the reduction of roadside injuries & fatalities through excellence in Training & safety procedures.
+The Group deals with the most pressing issues in the industry today and aims to provide a safer environment for those working within the Roadside Assistance & Vehicle Recovery sectors.

 As roads became busier and vehicles travelled faster the dangers facing those carrying out the recovery of vehicles became more apparent.
-The emerging ‘recovery industry’ recognised the need for training and enforcement of standards.
+The emerging ‘Recovery Industry’ recognised the need for Training & enforcement of standards.

-Often garage workers would carry out a recovery or collection of a vehicle having gained their knowledge and practical skill by watching and learning from experienced colleagues.
+Often garage staff would carry out a recovery or collection of a vehicle, having gained their knowledge & practical skill by watching & learning from experienced colleagues.
 There was no formal, organised or theoretical training.
-When the need for formal training was recognised it was understandable that the knowledge and skill of these experienced colleagues should become the core of any professional training institution.
+When the need for formal Training was recognised it was understandable that the knowledge & skill of these experienced colleagues should become the core of any professional training institution.

 It was agreed that the continual training of newcomers to the industry and the ability to acquire professionally recognised qualifications was essential.
 Therefore an organisation overseeing a training programme had to be created in consultation with various training bodies and the Association of Vehicle Recovery Operators (AVRO) National Council.

 At the AVRO conference in 1983 the Director General announced the formation of the Institute of Vehicle Recovery (IVR).

 IVR Training Services Limited (IVR TS) was launched in 1996 as an independent Training Provider delivering training to individuals/companies.
 Today IVRTS only trains outside the National Training Scheme.